 Juliet Ye is a current doctoral student in the School Psychology Program and Dr. Stephen Kilgus is her advisor.
 She earned a BA degree in Psychology, with a minor in Sociology from the University of Missouri-Columbia.
 Before graduate school, she worked as a research assistant at the Missouri Prevention Center where she assisted with grant funded projects involving development and implementation of best practices for reducing mental health issues in schools.
 Her research interests include studying the prevalence of internalizing problems and behaviors, and possible disparities in assessment and treatment for those in cultural, racial, and ethnic minority groups.

-Miranda Zahn is a fourth-year doctoral student in the School Psychology program area who is advised by Steve Kilgus.
+Miranda Zahn is a doctoral student in the School Psychology program area who is advised by Steve Kilgus.
 She received a BS in Psychology and Human Development & Family Studies from UW–Madison.
 Her current research focuses on indirect service delivery for social, emotional, and behavioral needs in schools.
 Her dissertation examines how secondary teachers can be supported to assess and promote student mental health, classroom engagement, and student behavior.
 She works with Dr. Garbacz to provide behavioral consultation to teachers and parents of middle school students, and with Drs.
 Kilgus and Eklund to promote student mental health for students who are at-risk for developing behavioral disorders.